 Students who are unable to meet the conditions of probation are suspended.
 Students may request reinstatement from a suspension by completing and submitting the Request for Reinstatement form.
-The request should offer a clear explanation of changed circumstances and how the student plans to raise his/her cumulative final score to at least 70%.
+The request should offer a clear explanation of changed circumstances and how the student plans to raise his/her cumulative final score to at least 70% (cohorts graduating before April 1, 2024) or 80% (cohorts graduating after April 1, 2024).
 The request must be submitted within one year following suspension.
+Additionally, students approved for reinstatement will be required to bring their tuition account into good financial standing prior to reinstatement.